tfmorris/Names/README.md

 * _givenname\_orig.csv_ and _surname\_orig.csv_ contain the original core of
 the similar names tables.

-To create the similar names tables in the search module, first, the SimilarNameAdder from the Score module was used to add all names scoring above a threshold of 2.3 to each of the 70,000 most-frequent givennames and above a threshold of 0.7 to each of the 200,000 most-frequent surnames.
+To create the similar names tables in the search module, first, SimilarNameAdder was used to add all names scoring above a threshold of 2.3 to each of the 70,000 most-frequent givennames and above a threshold of 0.7 to each of the 200,000 most-frequent surnames.
 For performance reasons, SimilarNameAdder adds considers only names greater than the specified name, so